 With good transport links, Northeast makes a great base in the city.
 There is no problem finding a good restaurant for dinner or planning a night out elsewhere in the city.
 It is an inexpensive district, and you should be able to find a room to suit any budget.

-Best places to stay in Northeast:🔍FIND BEST HOTELS IN NORTHEAST
+Best places to stay in Washington DC in the Northeast:

 - Where to Stay in Columbus, Ohio